Edwin Encarnación: Seattle Mariners

-On December 13, 2018, the Indians traded Encarnación to the Seattle Mariners in a three-team trade with the Tampa Bay Rays which sent Carlos Santana to the Indians, with the Indians also acquiring Jake Bauers from the Rays, with the Rays getting Yandy Díaz and Cole Sulser.
-Encarnación hit his first home run as a member of the Seattle Mariners on March 28, 2019.
+On December 13, 2018, the Indians traded Encarnación to the Seattle Mariners in a three-team trade with the Tampa Bay Rays that sent Carlos Santana to the Indians, with the Indians also acquiring Jake Bauers from the Rays, with the Rays getting Yandy Díaz and Cole Sulser.
+Encarnación hit his first home run as a Mariner on March 28, 2019.
 On April 8, he hit two home runs in the sixth inning against the Kansas City Royals, becoming the fifth player in major league history to hit two home runs in the same inning twice.
 In 65 games with the Mariners through mid-June, Encarnación batted .241 with 21 home runs and 49 RBIs.

 New York Yankees

-On June 15, 2019, the Mariners traded Encarnación to the New York Yankees in exchange for minor league pitcher Juan Then and cash considerations.
+On June 15, 2019, the Mariners traded Encarnación to the New York Yankees for minor league pitcher Juan Then and cash.
 On August 3, Encarnación was hit by a pitch; he left the game with a fractured right wrist, and was placed on the 10-day injured list later that day.
-On October 31, 2019, the New York Yankees announced they would not be exercising their club option for Encarnación for 2020, allowing him to enter the 2019-2020 free agent market.
+On October 31, the Yankees announced they would not be exercising their club option for Encarnación for 2020, making him a free agent.